Picovoice/rhino/binding/web/template/README.md

 ### Workers

+- @picovoice/rhino-web-de-worker
 - @picovoice/rhino-web-en-worker
+- @picovoice/rhino-web-es-worker
-- @picovoice/rhino-web-de-worker
+- @picovoice/rhino-web-fr-worker

 ### Factories

+- @picovoice/rhino-web-de-factory
 - @picovoice/rhino-web-en-factory
+- @picovoice/rhino-web-es-factory
-- @picovoice/rhino-web-de-factory
+- @picovoice/rhino-web-fr-factory

 ### Worker

 For typical cases, use the worker packages.
-These are compatible with the framework packages for Angular, React, and Vue.
+These are compatible with the framework packages for [Angular](https://www.npmjs.com/package/@picovoice/rhino-web-angular), [React](https://www.npmjs.com/package/@picovoice/rhino-web-react), and [Vue](https://www.npmjs.com/package/@picovoice/rhino-web-vue).
 The workers are complete with everything you need to run Rhino off the main thread.
 If you are using the workers with the Angular/React/Vue packages, you will load them and pass them into those services/hooks/components as an argument.

 To obtain a Rhino Worker, we can use the static `create` factory method from the RhinoWorkerFactory.
 Here is a complete example that: